Jalapeño popper frittata

 - Add the chopped jalapeños and garlic to the hot pan once the bacon is done, and sauté for 2 minutes.
 Add to the bottom of the pie pan.
 Sprinkle the pan with the cubes of cream cheese.

 - In a large bowl, whisk together the eggs, cream, salt, and pepper until well combined.
 Pour over the ingredients in the pan and top with the shredded cheese.
-Transfer to the oven and cook 5 minutes, then remove and add the jalapeño slices in a decorative fashion.
+Transfer to the oven and cook for 5 minutes, then remove and add the jalapeño slices in a decorative fashion.

 - Return to the oven and bake another 15 to 20 minutes, until the frittata is puffed on the sides and set in the middle.
 Remove and let cool 10 minutes before serving.

 - Combine the chopped vegetables for the side salad and serve with the frittata.

 I often cook my frittatas right in a cast iron skillet, and you could do that with this recipe as well.
 But it also looks great in a pretty fluted ceramic dish, if you will be serving it to company.
 One word of warning: let it bake for a few minutes before adding any garnish to the top, or they will simply sink right into the egg mixture.

 If you want to tone down the heat, simply add one less jalapeño to the mix.
 We served it with a side salad to round out the meal for an easy low-carb dinner.